ihodes/reticulum.js/README.markdown

 See `docs.md` for documentation.
 More to come.

 To set up, `cp .envTemplate .env`, make sure you have foreman installed via the heroku toolbelt, `npm install` deps, and run with `make`.

-Test with `vows test/* --spec`.
-Need vows in order to run tests `npm install vows -g`.
+Test with `make test`.
+Need vows in order to run tests (`npm install vows -g`).

 ##### Todo: